3D TQFT and HOMFLYPT homology: Defects and knot invariants

 The choice of defect-related objects \(\sfZb(\vec{I})\) determines categories assigned to closed curves: a curve $C$ is presented as a gluing of two intervals, then its category $\sfZb(C)$ must be the category of morphisms between their objects.
 Two curves are of special importance for our braid-related constructions.

 The first type is a curve that does not intersects any defects.
 So the curve is a circle that lies inside of the connected component with the marking \(n\).
 We denote such circle \(S^1_n\).
-To a point \(p\in S^1_n\) we assign two-category \(\HHom(\mathbf{n}^\bl,\mathbf{0}^\bl)\).
-For brevity, we start using notation for the corresponding two-category.
+To a point \(p\in S^1_n\) we assign 2-category \(\HHom(\mathbf{n}^\bl,\mathbf{0}^\bl)\).
+For brevity, we start using notation for the corresponding 2-category.

-The interval \(I\) connecting \(\pt_n\) to itself get assigned the identity \(\sfZb(I)=\rmL_{\tid}^n\in [n,n]\).
+The interval \(I\) connecting \(\pt_n\) to itself get assigned the identity \(\sfZb(I)=\bbL_{\tid}^n\in [n,n]\).
 Since $S^1_n$ is a result of gluing two such intervals, its category is the category of endomorphisms of the interval object: